sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 non-synthetic creature treated with an antiseptic takes a short rest, they roll a bonus hit die and add the result to the total number of hit points regained from the rest.
 Once a creature benefits from an antiseptic, it cannot do so again until it finishes a long rest.

-***Blood-Stop Bandage.*** These highly durable and stretchy strips are clear to better allow monitoring of a woundís condition.
+***Blood-Stop Bandage.*** These highly durable and stretchy strips are clear to better allow monitoring of a wound√≠s condition.
 Additionally, they are coated with a coagulant to help them staunch bleeding.
 You can use an action to apply a blood-stop bandage to yourself or another creature to end ongoing piercing or slashing damage.
 When using improvised bandages, such as torn clothing, there is a 50% chance of exposure to a disease.

 Synthetic lifeforms such as androids can benefit fully from this healing, as it prevents the leakage of critical fluids.